yf817/ThesisWork/README.md

 ![Comparison Result with satus quo both traditional and deep learning based image registration algorithms](https://github.com/fedral/ThesisWork/raw/master/errorplot.jpg)

 Our method most robust and accurate result with the presence of iamge outliers such as missing correspondence and large local deformaities.
+The authors would like to thank Xue Wufeng for providing Cadiac dataset and open source image registration testing code.

 ## Reference
 1. Jaderberg, Max, Karen Simonyan, and Andrew Zisserman.
 "Spatial transformer networks."
 Advances in Neural Information Processing Systems.
 2015.